 - Magnetic wand for retrieving lids from hot water (optional)

-You can easily find the jars, rings, canners and all the equipment at stores like Walmart or many grocery stores, or you can order a canning kit, like this Ball Enamel Water Bath Canner with Utensils, from Amazon.
+You can easily find the jars, rings, canners and all the equipment at stores like Walmart (check out our Walmart Grocery Pickup Review) or many grocery stores, or you can order a canning kit, like this Ball Enamel Water Bath Canner with Utensils, from Amazon.
 Most people only have to buy this equipment once, and it lasts a lifetime.
 The one exception is the jar lids and rings, which have to be replaced.

 You will also need some of your regular kitchen equipment for this recipe: